 We're addressing the balance of power by training up young people as Citizen Journalists, guiding them in how to amplify their voices and share their experiences.
 Empowering them to counter the dominant narrative surrounding them and their peers with positive news and investigations.

 Source: Shout Out UK, Youth Media Agency

-We're currently setting up a brand new news agency in our hometown of Merton that will create media completely produced by young people.
-It will be the first project of its kind in the borough, upskilling young people in multimedia skills (including film, photography, audio and written content creation) and putting them at the forefront of the conversations about them.
-Once they're trained, there will even be the opportunity for paid work and commissions with us, through our participatory media work.
+Peer Press is the first project of its kind in the borough, upskilling young people in multimedia skills and putting them at the forefront of the conversations about them.
+The youth news agency will continue to create multimedia content, which will shared through a digital magazine (launching soon).
+Graduate Citizen Journalists will also have the opportunity to take up paid work and commissions with us, through our participatory media work.